LawrenceHan/MuLightTest/README.md

 *For time saving I don't save the photo to library, only save the photo as jpeg to local disk.*

 **A table view and a detail view:**
 This should be as simple as possible, but since we are using `Core Data` as our database, we should take advantage of it.
-Use `NSFetchedResultsController` as a datasource and combine some generic extension, will make it `Swiftfy` and `Reactive`.
+Use `NSFetchedResultsController` as a datasource and combine some generic extension, will make it more `Swiftfy` and `Reactive`.
 For detail view, I often use a custom transition animation combine with drag down gesture to give user a better *back to list* option.
 But for time saving I only provide a navigation back option.
 *(You can check my app [Baby](https://apps.apple.com/us/app/glow-baby-baby-toddler-log/id1077177456) for custom transition animtion)*